featdd/dpn_glossary/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+v3.2.4
+  - Prevent term parser from self referencing on detail pages

 v3.2.3
   - Use correct ordering for newest terms query
   - Use proper title/alt attribute property in file reference